Updated: 6 days ago

 For Swee Lin, her thirst for adventure and lifelong learning saw her make several non-linear career moves ranging from her foothold in the fashion industry to international advertising agency Ogilvy One Worldwide and later, achieving her dream to be a banker.
 She ventured next into telecommunications and e-commerce when Astro, wanting to double up their growth, tapped into her banking expertise to take its local business towards an IPO.

-“It was a lot of (making) mistakes, a lot of bold decisions taken – but the common thread that ran across my 28 years of working has always been building consumer franchises, building brands, creating value for the shareholders and leveraging on technology to drive growth,” she said.
+“Lots of learnings to be gleaned on the back on some bold decisions taken – but the common thread that ran across my 28 years of working has always been building consumer franchises, building brands, creating value for the shareholders and leveraging on technology to drive growth,” she said.

 “After a series of analyses, we found out we could build a new vertical – a new growth engine which is e-commerce.
 I was lucky to be given the opportunity to start with the investment pieces of the e-commerce business and to be part of the go-to-market team and launch Astro GoShop as you see it today.
 It is very, very fulfilling.”